salaros/display-widgets/readme.txt

 = 2.04 =
 * Check if user is logged in before any other checks
 * Resume use of old hook for those with widgets showing that shouldn't
+* Fix XSS vulnerablity
+* Allow for taxonomies for post and pages
+* Use Taxonomy labels instead of slugs
+* Added "All Categories" checkbox option
+* New Hook: dw_pages_types_register for registering "custom page"
+* New Hook: dw_instance_visibility for allowing plugin / themes to add their own custom logic for determining the widget visibility
+* Added translations for Finnish and Swedish

 = 2.03 =
 * Default to check for widgets on wp_loaded hook